 At UCI Law, students can get real-world business and commercial law experience through clinics and pro bono work.
 In the Community Economic Development Clinic, students have the opportunity to do transactional work on behalf of community groups, individuals, non-profit organizations and small businesses.
 The Community Economic Development Clinic focuses on the development of transaction-oriented lawyering skills, and provides students with business skills and the fundamentals of business law and an introduction to public-spirited legal work outside the litigation context.

 Business law opportunities at UCI Law go beyond coursework, clinics and public service.
-UCI Law students have established a number of organizations with a business and commercial law focus, including the Law and Economics Society, which explores the intersection of law and economics at theoretical and practical levels, and the Entertainment Law Society, which focuses on business and legal issues relating to music, film, fashion, video games, sports, and other industries of interest.
+UCI Law students have established a number of organizations with a business and commercial law focus, including the Business Law Society, which provides students with professional networking opportunities and leadership training in corporate and business law sectors, and the Entertainment Law Society, which focuses on business and legal issues relating to music, film, fashion, video games, sports, and other industries of interest.